sayedhfatimi/the-contemplative-path-posts/2025-04-25-the-taming-of-the-inner-monologue/post.md

 It means knowing when not to speak internally.

 Silence is not absence.
-It is clarity’s resting state.
+It is clarity's resting state.

 When the monologue quiets, not through suppression but through understanding, the mind becomes a still pool.
 Reflection becomes possible.
 Awareness becomes active.
 Decision becomes sovereign.